By Johan Eldebo, Southern Africa Regional Security Director, World Vision International

 Yet I think there is one element that they share, from the perspective of a visiting participant.

-GECARR is designed to on the one hand be close enough to the local context, through focus discussion and interviews, to hear what people who live there experience.
-On the other hand, it is designed to be timely, practical and relevant enough to be of use to busy decision-maker working under significant pressure in dangerous areas.
-The process is participatory to enable people from different agencies to work together, both to form a good understanding of the context as well as to form good relationships with each other that will outlast the process itself.
+GECARR is designed to be close enough to the local context, through focus discussion and interviews, to hear what people who live there experience.
+But it is also designed to be timely, practical and relevant enough to be of use to busy decision-makers working under significant pressure in dangerous areas.
+The process is participatory to enable people from different agencies to work together, both to form a good understanding of the context as well as good relationships with each other that will outlast the process itself.

-In the East and the Kasai region of DRC this approach was applied to listen to the local community as well as those displaced and then through those insights design joint action between NGOs and UN agencies.
+In the East and the Kasai region of DRC this approach was applied to listen to the local community, and those who had been displaced.
+Those insights then informed the design of joint action between NGOs and UN agencies.
 By listening to the voices of children, this initiative also ensured that the voices of the next generation are heard.

 By sharing our experience with more partners at the UN this week, we hope that this journey of active listening and joint actions continue to benefit those most vulnerable in the most difficult of places.